pimentellab/townlet/README.md

 ```

-Townlet performs best when the baseline donor has a median proliferation rate, a consistent proliferation trajectory across replicates and when not from a donor group that is imbalanced in its representation.
+Townlet performs best when the baseline donor is from the reference group (when including donor covariates), has a median proliferation rate, a consistent proliferation trajectory across replicates and when not from a donor group that is imbalanced in its representation.

 *1) Baseline donor needs to be a median grower in village*

-Do not choose the fastest or slowest growers in your village as the baseline grower or inference will be inaccurate based on the models prior structure!
-The median donor will be selected automatically if the user does not specify a baseline donor (baseline = NULL).
+Do not choose the fastest or slowest donors as the baseline, as inference may be biased by the model structure.
+If the user does not specify a baseline donor (baseline = NULL), Townlet automatically selects one using a median representation rank-based approach.
+This method only approximates donor proliferation.
+Users should confirm that the selected baseline behaves as a median grower by inspecting the estimated proliferation effects and, if necessary, rerun the model with a more appropriate user-specified baseline.
+It is also a good idea to check other baseline donors near the median to confirm that covariate inference is stable.

 *2) Choose a consistent grower*

 Sometimes donors in a village may have inconsistent proliferation across time points and it is important to not choose these donors as the baseline (e.g. representation may sharply go up, then down, etc.).
-Instead try to choose a donor that consistently (linearly) increases or decreases in representation over time.
+Instead try to choose a donor that consistently increases or decreases in representation over time.
 You can run the init_village() and check the generated ‘rawdata_scatter.png’ plot to see if the chosen baseline donor has any inconsistencies.
 We also recommend checking the posterior predictive check plot (ppck_barplot.png) to make sure the training samples fall within the distributions for the baseline donor.
 If not, consider testing an alternative median grower.

 *3) Avoid donors that are from imbalanced groups*